isheeba/WP-Block-Theme-Journey/README.md

-# Block Theme Development Journey & learnings
+# Block Themes: My Learning Path
-When I first explored block themes, I found myself more confused than informed—there were countless docs and tutorials, yet navigating them only added to the challenge.
-In this repository, I’ve gathered the links, resources, and added my notes that helped me make sense of it all.
-While this isn’t a definitive guide, it’s what worked for me and might just offer clarity to others beginning their WP block theme journey.
-Sharing in the hope it makes things a little easier for someone else.
+When I first delved into block themes, I found the abundance of guides overwhelming rather than helpful.
+In this repository, I’ve compiled the links, resources, and personal notes that finally made things click for me.
+While it’s not a definitive guide, I hope it provides some clarity for others starting their WP block theme journey.

-## What's Inside
+What’s Inside

-	•	🔗 Links to documentation and valuable community resources
+	•	🔗 Key documentation and resources
-	•	💡 My own notes and key references I found helpful
+	•	💡 Personal notes and insights
-	•	⚠️ Common pitfalls and troubleshooting advice
+	•	⚠️ Troubleshooting tips
-	•	📝 Comprehensive setup notes and explanations
+	•	📝 Setup guides and explanations

-This repository might serves as your practical guide to modern WordPress theme development.

-### Getting Started

-Navigate by topic or follow the structured learning path, progressing from foundational concepts to advanced techniques.
-Each section includes supplementary links to deepen your knowledge.
+> [!CAUTION] Disclaimer
+> This repository reflects my personal understanding of WordPress block themes and is intended as a learning resource.
+Please note that while I’ve done my best to ensure accuracy, some information may not fully align with official practices or guidelines.
+I encourage you to cross-reference with primary sources and community insights as you explore.
+This is a work in progress, and feedback is always welcome!

 ---
 ### [Overview](assets/overview/overview.md)